Not so easy to prevent the spread of mass shooters’ names

 Instead, they decided to release the name through a Facebook post.
 Odessa Police Chief Michael Gerke made it plain why he wouldn't mention the name at the news conference: "I'm not going to give him any notoriety for what he did."

+The Associated Press names suspects identified by law enforcement in major crimes.
+However, in cases in which the crime is carried out seeking publicity, the AP strives to restrict the mention of the name to the minimum needed to inform the public, while avoiding descriptions that might serve a criminal's desire for publicity or self-glorification.

-The "No Notoriety" movement first started to take hold after the 1999 Columbine school shooting outside Denver.
+The "No Notoriety" movement was partly inspired by the 1999 Columbine school shooting outside Denver.
 The gunmen became household names and even in death appeared to motivate a whole new crop of mass shooters.

 FBI leaders, leery of inspiring copycat killers and hesitant to give them what they see as undue attention, have occasionally been reluctant in recent years to refer to them by name.